 Riverdale will feature performances by K.J.
 Apa, Cole Sprouse, Camila Mendes, Lili Reinhart, Madelaine Petsch, Ashleigh Murray, Luke Perry, Ross Butler, Casey Cott and Marisol Nichols.
 I have to admit that this gives off similar vibes than The Vampire Diaries and Pretty Little Liars, but I’m definitely attracted to its dark adaptation of the Archie comics.
-Check out the trailer below and you might agree with my assessment:

 American Gods: This Drama / Fantasy show will make its debut on the Starz network in April 2017.
 It based on the novel of the same name by Neil Gaiman and was developed by Bryan Fuller (who also brought us Dead Like Me, Pushing Daisies and Hannibal) and Michael Green (who’s also been credited for writing episodes for Heroes, Everwood and Smallville and the screenplay for The Green Lantern and Blade Runner 2049).

 American Gods tells the story of a recently released ex-convict named Shadow Moon who meets a mysterious man who calls himself “Wednesday” and who knows more than he first seems to about Shadow’s life and past.
 Check out the trailer below and you’ll see why I’m excited about this show: